Pre-General Availability: 2017-05-23

 Typically applications that have a relatively large set of long-lived data (a large old generation) and run on machines with two or more processors tend to benefit from the use of this collector.
 The CMS collector is enabled with the command-line option

 The CMS collector is deprecated.
 Strongly consider using the Garbage-First collector instead.

 Similar to the other available collectors, the CMS collector is generational; thus both minor and major collections occur.
 The CMS collector attempts to reduce pause times due to major collections by using separate garbage collector threads to trace the reachable objects concurrently with the execution of the application threads.

 During each major collection cycle, the CMS collector pauses all the application threads for a brief period at the beginning of the collection and again toward the middle of the collection.
 The second pause tends to be the longer of the two pauses.
-Multiple threads are used to do the collection work during both pauses.
-The remainder of the collection (including most of the tracing of live objects and sweeping of unreachable objects) is done with one or more garbage collector threads.
+Multiple threads perform the collection work during both pauses.
+One or more garbage collector threads do the remainder of the collection (including most of the tracing of live objects and sweeping of unreachable objects).
 Minor collections can interleave with an ongoing major cycle, and are done in a manner similar to the parallel collector (in particular, the application threads are stopped during minor collections).

-The CMS collector uses one or more garbage collector threads that run simultaneously with the application threads with the goal of completing the collection of the tenured generation before it becomes full.
+The CMS collector uses one or more garbage collector threads that run simultaneously with the application threads with the goal of completing the collection of the old generation before it becomes full.

 The CMS collector throws an

 OutOfMemoryError if too much time is being spent in garbage collection: If more than 98% of the total time is spent in garbage collection and less than 2% of the heap is recovered, then an OutOfMemoryError is thrown.